 Children’s reasons for communicating are fairly simple – they communicate because they want something, because they want attention, or for more social reasons.

-Typically developing children can usually communicate for all these reasons, and their ability to communicate in a ‘multifunctional’ way comes at about the same time.
+Typically developing children can usually communicate for all these reasons, and their ability to communicate in all these ways comes at about the same time.
 But it’s different in children with autism spectrum disorder (ASD), who develop the ability to communication in these ways over time.

 First, they use communication to control another person’s behaviour, to ask for something, to protest or to satisfy physical needs.